Ramin-RX7/Shifty/docs/Principals/control_flow/loops/for_loop.md

 Now in the next round, the loop will call iter with the identifer it recerived from the last call (which was `0`).
 Again the logic of the iteration will be executed and so we go to the next round.

 This however has a slightly big issue.
-In the fourth round we will encounter the `IndexError` since the `self.letters[new_identifier]` will tries to get an element out of the `letters` list bound.
+In the fourth round we will encounter the `IndexError` since the `self.letters[new_identifier]` will tries to get an element out of the `letters` array bound.
 So what to do in these situation?

 For loops will be executed eternally until an `EndOfIteration` error is raised within the `iter` call.
 So we can define a logic in the `iter` to raise this error when the for loop needs to end.
 Let's rewrite the example with handling the error we mentioned.